jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-03-13-mister-ao486-core-part-4-sound-blaster-and-adlib-opl2-opl3-music.md

 title: "MiSTer AO486 Core Part 4 – Sound and Music Setup"
 date: '2021-03-13 17:32:00:00'
 summary: Configuring the sound and music capabilities of the MiSTer ao486 core ...
-tags: [Retrocomputing, Retrogaming, FPGA, MiSTer, Single-Board Computing, How To]
+tags: [DOS, FPGA, How To, MiSTer, Retrocomputing, Retrogaming, Single-Board Computing]
 ---

 The MiSTer ao486 core is feature-packed when it comes to sound and music.